D. J. Kennington: Gander Outdoors Truck Series

-In 2010, he ran some races with Rick Ware Racing and finished seventeenth in his first Camping World Truck Series start at Martinsville Speedway.
+In 2010, Kennington ran some races with Rick Ware Racing and finished seventeenth in his first Camping World Truck Series start at Martinsville Speedway.

 In 2013, Kennington returned to the Camping World Truck Series at Phoenix International Raceway, driving the No. 1 Chevrolet Silverado for Rick Ware Racing; he finished last after an early accident.
 Three years later, Kennington ran two Truck races for Premium Motorsports at Canadian Tire Motorsports Park and Martinsville Speedway, finishing fourteenth and 23rd, respectively.
 In 2017, he and Gaunt Brothers Racing contested the Truck race at Mosport in the No. 96 Toyota Tundra.
 He rejoined Premium Motorsports' No. 15 truck at Talladega where he finished fifteenth.

 In August 2019, Kennington replaced a suspended Tyler Dippel in the No. 02 Young's Motorsports truck at Mosport.

 Canada Series

+In 2007, Kennington drove the No. 17 Castrol sponsored car in the NASCAR Canadian Tire Series.
+He won both the Barrie Speedway races and a pole, ending up second in the points.
+Kennington struggled in the 2008 season with no wins.
+In 2009, he won at Delaware Speedway from pole and had a solid season including the pole at Riverside International Speedway and won the season finale at Kawartha Speedway, lead to him finishing second in points.